|

 was much better than the good looks he was grateful to have inherited

 from his mother.
 The sweater had been earned.
+He pedaled slowly, taking time to admire

 two new buildings painted white and glistening in the sun.
 Clubhouses